 Representation of corporations in immigration and worksite enforcement matters

-Serve as counsel to multiple financial institution clients regarding SAR reporting requirements nondisclosure laws.
+Serve as counsel to multiple financial institution clients regarding BSA/AML compliance including SAR reporting and nondisclosure laws.